Joseph Bennett (critic): Journalism

 In addition to his work as a teacher and organist, Bennett conducted two choral societies in the London area.
 In 1865, one of the members of the choir he conducted at Blackheath recommended him to Henry Coleman, music critic of The Sunday Times, who was in need of a deputy.
 The position was at first unpaid, but he was soon taken on to the editorial staff of the paper, and within five years was also writing for six other publications including The Daily Telegraph and The Musical Standard.
 In 1870, J W Levy, proprietor of The Daily Telegraph, invited Bennett to join the staff of the paper as chief music critic.
 It was agreed that Bennett would not write for any rival newspapers, but he was free to contribute to strictly musical journals.
 He remained with the paper until 1906.
 In a speech at a banquet marking Bennett's retirement, the composer Sir Alexander Mackenzie said:

 Bennett was inadvertently responsible for naming a long-lived movement in British music, known as the "English Musical Renaissance".
 In 1882, in a review of Hubert Parry's First Symphony, he wrote that the work gave "capital proof that English music has arrived at a renaissance period."
 Bennett developed the theme in 1884, singling out for praise Frederic Cowen's Third Symphony (the Scandinavian) and operas by Arthur Goring Thomas (Esmeralda), Charles Villiers Stanford (Savonarola) and Mackenzie (Columba).
 This idea of an English musical renaissance was taken up with zeal by the music critic of The Times, J A Fuller Maitland.
 Bennett was not a member of the inner circle of the supposed renaissance; although he was a friend and collaborator of one of its leading composers, Mackenzie, he was equally a friend and collaborator of Arthur Sullivan, of whom the renaissance circle disapproved because of Sullivan's popular appeal.

+An article published in 1946 suggested that Bennett's high profile position at The Daily Telegraph (then claimed to have the largest circulation in the world) held back the development of English music because of his antipathy to Wagner, leaving Bernard Shaw (with an equally perverse antipathy to Brahms) as "the only modern critic" in the late eighties and early nineties.